19 electronics manufacturing process challenges and solution

 What are the challenges faced in the electronics manufacturing process?

-The consumer electronics manufacturing industry is one of the most rapidly changing and competitive industries globally.
+The consumer electronics production industry is one of the most rapidly changing and competitive industries globally.
 To succeed, companies must constantly innovate and adapt to the ever-changing landscape to stay ahead of the competition.

 1. Rapidly changing technology